-To whitelist the IP address of your choice, click on the edit button present right beside the IP address.
+To whitelist IP addresses in WordPress of your choice, click on the edit button present right beside the IP address.
 The IP will be whitelisted.

 Using the MalCare plugin is the easiest way to perform this task.
 However, we do understand there are some of our readers who have reservations about installing more plugins on their website and would prefer to do it manually.

-Next, we discuss the manual method in detail.I whitelisted IP addresses of my WordPress site with this easy step-by-step guide from MalCare.
+Next, we discuss the manual method in detail.I whitelisted IP addresses in my WordPress site with this easy step-by-step guide from MalCare.
 Click To Tweet

-It is possible but there are two HUGE drawbacks.
+It is possible to whitelist IP addresses in WordPress using htaccess but there are two HUGE drawbacks.

 - The manual method is risky because it involves accessing your WordPress files and inserting snippets of codes.
 If you are not a seasoned WordPress user, you will make mistakes.
 Small mistaken lead causes your website to break.

 We DON’T recommend the manual method.
-But we’ll show you how difficult it is to whitelist IP addresses manually.
+But we’ll show you how difficult it is to whitelist IP addresses in WordPress manually.

 We strongly recommend that you take a complete website backup.
 If something happens to your website, you can quickly restore a backup and get your site up and running in no time.
-Now, let’s whitelist your IP address manually in all IP ranges.
+Now, let’s whitelist IP addresses in WordPress manually in all IP ranges.